Types of forwarders

 The universal forwarder can get data from a variety of inputs and forward the data to a Splunk deployment for indexing and searching.
 It can also forward data to another forwarder as an intermediate step before sending the data onward to an indexer.

-To learn how to download, install, and deploy a universal forwarder, see Install the universal forwarder software in the Universal Forwarder manual.
+To learn how to download, install, and deploy a universal forwarder, see Deploy the universal forwarder in the Universal Forwarder manual.

 Heavy and light forwarders